Concussion in gymnastics

 What are the stand-down requirements if a gymnast has been concussed?

 New Zealand gymnastics have stated that any gymnast who has been concussed may not participate in practice or competition for a period of three weeks from the time of the injury unless they have a medical clearance from a Doctor (a qualified neurological specialist should determine if the gymnast is symptom-free).
 All gymnasts must obtain a medical clearance before they resume participation.
 A team official should see the clearance statement before the gymnast is permitted to start participating again.

 The best way to reduce the risk of concussion is to ensure that trained spotters are available during training and competition to prevent falls.
 Gymnasts should also be progressed through skills and not attempt skills that they are inadequately prepared for.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Patria Hume is Director of the New Zealand Institute of Sport and Recreation Research at Auckland University of Technology, New Zealand.
-Patria`s research focuses on reducing sporting injuries and improving sport performance by investigating injury mechanisms, injury prevention methods, and biomechanics of sports techniques.
+Patria`s research focuses on reducing sporting injuries and improving sports performance by investigating injury mechanisms, injury prevention methods, and biomechanics of sports techniques.
 Patria represented New Zealand in Rhythmic Gymnastics as a gymnast for six years.
-As a coach Patria`s gymnasts have competed at Olympics and have won medals at Commonwealth Games.
+As a coach, Patria`s gymnasts have competed at Olympics and have won medals at Commonwealth Games.

 The following Sports Coach pages provide additional information on this topic: